bakito/vault-unsealer/README.md

-Another option to access unseal keys stored in vault is to use [`kubernetes`](https://developer.hashicorp.com/vault/docs/auth/kubernetes) auth, where the service account of the unsealer ust be granted access to vault.
+Another option to access unseal keys stored in vault is to use [`kubernetes`](https://developer.hashicorp.com/vault/docs/auth/kubernetes) auth, where the service account of the unsealer must be granted access to vault.

 | Key        | Description                                                                                                      |
 |------------|------------------------------------------------------------------------------------------------------------------|